 A PAC that donated exclusively to the Republican party, called the Federalist Freedom Fund, got all of its donations from the cannabis industry.
-Business owners and investors, and a couple of law firms representing the industry, contributed $187,000 to the PAC before it closed down in February of last year, six months after its creation, and all but two donations came in between September 21st and September 30th of 2017.
+Business owners and investors, and a couple of law firms representing the industry, contributed $187,000 to the PAC before it closed down in February, six months after its creation, and all but two donations came in between September 21st and September 30th of 2017.
 Why it existed in the first place is not completely clear, in part because the PAC listed no contact information, mission statement, or website.

 In August 2017, Republican congressmen Carlos Curbelo and Mike Coffman joined forces with the GOP’s Senate and House fundraising arms, the National Republican Senate Committee (NRSC) and the National Republican Congressional Committee (NRCC) to form the Federalist Freedom Fund, a joint political action committee.
 After the PAC closed, the donations were split between Curbelo, Coffman, and the NRCC and the NRSC, who received $39,095.75, $39,382.96, $41,249.84, and $55,610.41 respectively.

 Curbelo is a Republican congressman representing Florida’s 26th district, in far South Florida, which includes Monroe County and part of southwest Miami-Dade County.
 Curbelo has supported the industry since 2015, his first year in office, when he voted in favor of a bill to allow veterans access to medical cannabis and another to prohibit federal spending on interference with state cannabis laws.
-In March 2017, one month after the PAC closed, Curbelo sponsored the Small Business Tax Equity Act, which would amend the IRS code to grant tax benefits to cannabis businesses.
+In March 2017, Curbelo sponsored the Small Business Tax Equity Act, which would amend the IRS code to grant tax benefits to cannabis businesses.
 This year, Curbelo spoke out against Attorney General Jeff Sessions’ promise to crack down on cannabis businesses in states which have legalized its use, and has been vocal about his support for reforming cannabis laws on the federal level.

 When it comes to money flowing from the cannabis industry to elected officials, more than one road leads to Curbelo — and more roads lead to Curbelo than to other members of Congress.
 Curbelo’s re-election campaign accepted donations from industry leaders such as MedMen CEO Adam Bierman, who contributed $5,400, and Andy Williams, CEO of the Colorado dispensary chain Medicine Man, who contributed $1,800.
 Cannabis Wire recently reported that an immigration PAC founded by Curbelo called What A Country! received $69,000 in donations from the cannabis industry.
 What A Country! was founded, Curbelo said, to support candidates in favor of immigration reform, including amnesty for DACA recipients.
 However, most of the candidates who received donations from What A Country! hold anti-immigration beliefs, such as penalizing sanctuary cities and banning immigration from Muslim-majority countries.